The desire of managers to create

 Dr. Stefan Barth

-Dr Stefan Barth was a consultant, start-up co-founder, member of the executive board of a TecDAX company and sole proprietor.
-Initially coming from the world of classical leadership, he changed his attitude and gained experience in agile transformation processes and the management of agile organisations through various mandates.
-Since 2013, he has been COO and co-owner of tarent solutions GmbH.
-In this role, he drives the agile transformation of the organisation and shares his know-how in lectures, articles and consulting projects.
+Dr Stefan Barth is COO of Qvest Digital AG and is driving the agile transformation of the organisation.
+Previously, he worked as a consultant, start-up co-founder, member of the management board of a TecDAX company and sole proprietor.
+Initially coming from the world of classic leadership, he changed his attitude and gained experience in agile transformation processes and the management of agile organisations through various mandates.
+He shares his expertise in consulting projects, lectures and articles.